Organic Foods: Tips for Buying Organically

 There are over 60 pesticides that are registered for use on green beans in the U.S.

 Cucumbers were ranked the 12th most contaminated food and the second in cancer risk due to their pesticide content.

 Winter squash is often contaminated by Dieldrin, a very toxic and carcinogenic insecticide.
 It still gets absorbed through its roots even though this toxin was banned in 1974.

 Root vegetables, such as potatoes, rank highest for pesticide residue.
 They absorb herbicides, pesticides, and fungicides in the soil.
 Potatoes, for example, are treated with fungicides during the growing season, then sprayed with herbicides to kill off the fibrous vines before harvesting.
 After they're dug up, the potatoes are treated yet again to prevent them from sprouting.

 Peppers have thin skins that don't offer much of a barrier to pesticides.

 They are one of the most heavily sprayed vegetables out there and may be coated with nearly 40 commonly used pesticides meant to keep them insect-free.

 Their easily punctured skins are no match for chemicals that will eventually permeate the whole tomato.

 Also avoid CANNED tomatoes.
-The resin linings of tin cans contain bisphenol-A (BPA) - a synthetic estrogen that has been linked to a variety of health problems, including reproductive problems, heart disease, diabetes and obesity.
-The primary characteristic of tomatoes are their acidity which draws BPA out of the lining and allows it to leach into the tomatoes.
+The resin linings of tin cans contain bisphenol-A (BPA) - a synthetic estrogen that has been linked to a variety of health problems, including reproductive problems, heart disease, diabetes, and obesity.
+The primary characteristic of tomatoes is their acidity which draws BPA out of the lining and allows it to leach into the tomatoes.

 The lining of the bag the popcorn contains a class of compounds that may be linked to infertility in humans.
 In animal testing, the chemicals cause liver, testicular, and pancreatic cancer.
 Studies show that microwaving causes the chemicals to vaporize and migrate into your popcorn.